-Looking for an easy royal icing recipe that actually tastes GOOD and is simple to make?!
+Looking for an easy royal icing recipe with meringue powder that actually tastes GOOD and is simple to make?!
 This icing recipe comes together so easily, hardens up but has a soft bite, has fantastic flavor & great texture, and makes GORGEOUS cookies!
 It’s the perfect icing for sugar cookie cutouts!

 And YES, anyone can absolutely achieve beautiful Christmas cookies with this sugar cookie icing recipe – you just need a steady hand and a little bit of patience!

 You know how people will look at a beautiful Christmas cookie and say, “Gosh, it’s just too pretty to eat!”…?
 Well, I think part of the reason is because many beautiful Christmas cookies are made with royal icing that just doesn’t taste good.

 It really is too pretty to eat.
 I feel like royal icing is kind of like the “fondant” of cookie icing – it can make for beautiful designs, but the flavor, especially compared to buttercream, is just. not. good.

 UNTIL NOW!
 I really do think this is the best royal icing out there.

 My buttercream frosting that hardens is wildly popular – for that very reason: it’s deeelicious buttercream that hardens up a lot better than traditional buttercream – but some people are still in need for a cookie icing recipe that hardens completely and won’t smudge a bit.

 And for that kind of icing, you really can’t have any kind of grease or fat (i.e. butter or cream) because grease and fat will prevent an icing from becoming completely solid.